Siege of Mariupol: Background

 Mariupol is considered a major strategic city and therefore was a target for Russian forces.
 It was the largest city in the Ukrainian-controlled portion of Donetsk Oblast, (Note: The largest city de jure in Donetsk Oblast is Donetsk, which has been de facto held by the DPR since 2014.) and was also one of the largest Russian-speaking cities in Ukraine.
-Mariupol was a major industrial hub, home of the Illich and Azovstal Iron and Steel Works, and the largest city on the Sea of Azov.
+Mariupol was a major industrial hub, home of the Illich and Azovstal iron and steel works, and the largest city on the Sea of Azov.

 Control of its port on the western shore of the Sea of Azov is vital to the economy of Ukraine.
 For Russia, it would allow a land route to Crimea and full control over the sea, thereby facilitating passage of Russian marine traffic.

 In 2014 after the Revolution of Dignity, Mariupol was swept by pro-Russian protests against the new government.
-Tensions erupted into the war in Donbas in early May, and during the unrest, militiamen of the separatist and Russian-backed Donetsk People's Republic (DPR) took control of the city and forced Ukrainian troops to abandon it during the first battle for Mariupol.
+Tensions erupted into the war in Donbas in early May, and during the unrest, militiamen of the separatist and Russian-backed DPR took control of the city and forced Ukrainian troops to abandon it during the first battle for Mariupol.
 However, the following month, Ukrainian forces recaptured the city in an offensive.
 In August, the DPR and Russian troops captured the village of Novoazovsk, 45 km east of Mariupol near the Russo-Ukrainian border.